wolkykim/qlibc/README.md

 a creator function which usually returns a pointer to a container structure.
 Also, **all functions related to the container can be accessed through function pointers inside of the container** or traditional style direct access APIs.
-For an example,

-So, regardless of which container you use, you can simply put elements into a list with `container->put(container, ...)` or you can call them using direct API like qtreetbl_pub(container, ...).
+So, regardless of which container you use, you can simply put elements into a list with `container->put(container, ...)` or you can call them using direct API like qtreetbl_put(container, ...).

-An examples below illustrates how it looks like.
+The example below illustrates what it looks like.

 ~~~{.c}
   // create a hash-table.